EvernodeXRPL/evernode-docs/docs/source/sdk/overview.md

 ## Issues and feedback

-Please post any issues and feedback about the SDK in our [github issues](https://github.com/EvernodeXRPL/evernode-sdk/issues).
+Please post any issues and feedback about the SDK in our [GitHub issues](https://github.com/EvernodeXRPL/evernode-sdk/issues).

 ## Announcements